Chengxin-Wu/Facial-Expression-Recognition/README.md

 - OpenCV

 Ensure that you have a compatible version of TensorFlow for TensorFlow 1.x functionalities.
+## How to run our code
+- Download dataset from Kaggle link below
+- Change data dir to your own
+- Run different file and get results
 ## Dataset
 Dataset website: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data.